Course of Study

 Leadership Studies Minor

-The 18-credit minor is best suited to students involved in co-curricular leadership activities who want to illuminate what they experience with knowledge gained from investigating leadership principles in breadth and depth.
+The 18-credit minor is best suited for students involved in co-curricular leadership activities who want to illuminate what they experience with knowledge gained from investigating leadership principles in breadth and depth.

 Introductory Coursework (3 credits)